davidan1981/rubybreaker/TUTORIAL.md

       typesig("foo(fixnum[to_s]) -> string")
     end

+This example shows how RubyBreaker documents the type of `A#foo`.
 Here, the `typesig` method call registers `foo` as a method type that takes an object that has `Fixnum#to_s` method and returns a `String`.
 This method is made available simply by importing `rubybreaker`.
 Now, assume that an additional code, `B.new.bar(A.new,1)`, is added at the end of `prog.rb`.
-The subsequent run will generate the following result:
+It generate the following result:

     class A
       typesig("foo(fixnum[to_s]) -> string")